Sales Tax Regulations

-One step is to work with other cities, retain legal counsel, work with legislators and attempt to see if the proposed comptroller's rule can be delayed, modified or rescinded.
+One step is to work with other cities, legal counsel and legislators to delay, modify or rescind the rule change.
 The Council has authorized the hiring of experts to assist with this issue, and the Mayor and City Manager have gone to Austin to testify on behalf of the City.
-Litigation is another possibility.
+The City is currently in litigation.

-The second step being taken by city staff is to begin a review of the budget to determine how to best maintain a high level of City services, continue to operate in a conservative and responsible fiscal manner while taking into account the possibility of a substantial reduction in sales tax revenue.
+City staff continues to review the budget to determine how to best maintain a high level of City services and continue to operate in a conservative and responsible fiscal manner while taking into account the possibility of a substantial reduction in sales tax revenue.

 Staff has put in place a three-step analysis to best determine how to meet this objective: